 With sideshow alley and a variety of stall holders (both indoors and outside), food vendors, static displays, and a variety of entertainment, there is something for everyone at the Balaklava Show.

-Horses in Action are held on the oval during the show on the Saturday and Show Jumping is held on the Sunday.
+Horses in Action are held on the oval during the show on the Saturday.

 So come and spend a day and join in the fun at this year’s Balaklava Show.